HolgerHees/cloudsync/README.md

 cloudsync
 =========

 Sync a local filesystem incremental and encrypted with google drive simliar to rsync or restore the encrypted data back to a local filesystem.
 It works as a complete backup solution for your private data.
 Other compareable backup solution like [duplicity](http://duplicity.nongnu.org) are uploading one big encrypted 'base' archive with additional delta archive files.
 After some month you must upload a new fresh 'base' archive to avoid hundred of delta files.
 This is problematically for private async dsl connections.
+To solve this issues each file is encrypted and uploaded separately.

 To give you a first impression you should take a look at [these screenshot](https://github.com/HolgerHees/cloudsync/wiki/Home).

-It encrypt and decrypt each file (content, filename and metadata) with OpenPGP based AES 256 encryption and a passphrase.
-It is possible to decrypt uploaded file with a normal OpenPGP compatible tool like 'gpg' or 'gpg2'.
+The encryption is based on OpenPGP with AES 256 and a passphrase.
+It is possible to decrypt uploaded files with a normal OpenPGP compatible tool like 'gpg' or 'gpg2'.

 Encrypted data includes:
 - filecontent